austin-wants-to-code/react-app-template/README.md

 Commands:

+- npm run test
+    - Runs the application tests.
+Coverage reports can be found in the "coverage" folder at the root of the project.
+- npm run test-watch
+    - Runs the applications tests and watches for changes.
+When a file is updated, the tests relying on this file are rerun.
+Coverage reports can be found in the "coverage" folder at the root of the project.
 - npm run local-server
     - Runs the application locally via Webpack Dev Server.
 Hot reload is active.
 - npm run devbuild